 A guide to researching history, players, matches and clubs

-Season 2020 has been shut down after one game as we fight the global COVID-19 pandemic.
-Perhaps it is a good time to experience some great games from the past that we have never seen.
+When season 2020 has been shut down after one game in response to the global COVID-19 pandemic we felt it was a good time to experience some great games from the past that we have never seen.